 Look after your asthma

 What’s most important is to make sure your severe asthma’s as well-managed as possible.
 Even if you still have some symptoms, looking after your asthma will give you the best chance of being able to enjoy a social life.

 If you have a big social event such as a wedding coming up, try to save your energy by resting as much as possible beforehand.
 Only do the most essential tasks and try to break them down into chunks so you don’t get too tired.

 No matter how well you manage your severe asthma, sometimes symptoms will get in the way.
 When you have lots of symptoms and very little energy, try to think of other ways you can still enjoy social events.

-Last updated December 2016
+Last updated February 2019

 Next review due February 2022